Amna Qayyum

 Assistant Professor

-Amna Qayyum is Assistant Professor of History and Women’s and Gender Studies at the University of Georgia.
-She also holds a concurrent appointment as a Fellow with the Faith and Global Health Initiative at Georgetown University.
-A scholar of health and development, she specializes in global and comparative approaches to the history of medicine, gender, religion, and governance.
+Amna Qayyum is Assistant Professor of History and core faculty in the Institute for Women's Studies at the University of Georgia.
+She is also a Fellow with the Initiative on Faith, Trust, and Health at Georgetown University.
+Qayyum's research focuses on the political economy of health and development, spanning the history of science and medicine, faith and bioethics, and gender and geopolitics, and bridging historical inquiry with contemporary public policy.

-Her current book project traces the history of global reproductive governance with a focus on Muslim South Asia.
-Qayyum's research has been recognized with the 2021 Pirzada Prize in Pakistan Studies from the University of California, Berkeley, and supported by fellowships from the American Council of Learned Societies (ACLS), the Society for Historians of American Foreign Relations (SHAFR), the American Institute of Pakistan Studies (AIPS), the Joint Center for History and Economics at Harvard University, and the Lyndon B. Johnson Presidential Library and Foundation, among others.
-Her research and commentary have appeared in Diplomatic History, The Washington Post, The Lancet, and Brookings.
+Her current book project explores how global reproductive health became central to the rise, expansion, and crisis of authoritarianism in Pakistan.
+Moving between South Asia and the United States, it traces how faith, science, and reproduction were fused into new forms of statecraft whose legacies still shape health and well-being globally.
+Qayyum's research has been recognized with the 2021 Pirzada Prize in Pakistan Studies from the University of California, Berkeley, and supported by fellowships and grants from the American Council of Learned Societies, the Society for Historians of American Foreign Relations, the American Institute of Pakistan Studies, the Joint Center for History and Economics at Harvard University, and the Lyndon B. Johnson Presidential Library and Foundation, among others.
+Her research and commentary have appeared in Diplomatic History, The Lancet, The Washington Post, and Brookings.

-Prior to joining the University of Georgia, Qayyum was a postdoctoral fellow at Yale University’s Jackson School of Global Affairs.
+Qayyum was previously a postdoctoral fellow at Yale University’s Jackson School of Global Affairs.
 She received her Ph.D. in History from Princeton University.

 Selected Publications: